Instantly conforms to the body

 Poor edge support

-Personal preference plays a key role in determining a mattress’s comfort, but it's hard to beat the well-cushioned support of the Purple Original Twin Mattress.
+Personal preference plays a key role in determining a mattress’s comfort, but it's hard to beat the well-cushioned support of the Purple Original Mattress.
 Purple hit the market with a unique elastic-polymer grid that cradles the body and allows maximum airflow and breathability.
-While sleepers of all styles—back, front, and stomach—have reported great sleep on the Purple, it's best for back and side sleepers because of how the grid and foam layers conform to the body.
+Sleepers of all styles—back, front, and stomach—have reported great sleep on the Purple.
 We tested one out in our own home to see how different family members (with different sleep styles) would respond.
 Read on for our verdict.

 Delivery and Setup: Worth the struggle